abraham1003/r_delta/README.md

 ### 5\.
 Sync (The Network Transport)

-Synchronize a file to a remote server using automatic delta detection and compression.
+Synchronize files to a remote server using automatic delta detection and compression.

+#### File Sync

 The sync command orchestrates the entire pipeline:
 1. Connects to the server